Skip to content

 06 · WorkWork/internet needs?

-A trip with mandatory work calls needs a different backup stack than a casual browsing weekend.
+A trip with mandatory work calls needs a different backup plan than a casual browsing weekend.

 07 · ConcernBiggest concern?